 There are solid and variegated varieties.

 Pothos or Devils Ivy also thrives on neglect and is tough to kill.

-Pothos does well in low light conditions and it easy to propagate as well.
-See the little bitty pot I have this lush plant in?
+Pothos does well in low light conditions and it is easy to propagate from cuttings.

-Pinch back regularly to keep the plant fuller at top, it does have a tendency to get leggy.
+Pinch back regularly to keep the plant fuller at the top, it does have a tendency to get leggy.

 The next powerhouse for removing toxins in the air is the Peace Lily